Our Story

 Hey stranger,

 Before sharing a scenario about those around you, the origins of STRANGERS NO MORE are borne from our founders' own story.
-In getting to know me, maybe you'll resonate and perhaps find my story helpful for your own.
+In getting to know more, and if this in anyway resonates to your own, I hope you may find this insightful.
 Looking after our mental health is just so, so important...

 My Stranger Story